-The police caution is: "You do not have to say anything.
+&lt;sup>1 The police caution is: "You do not have to say anything.
 But it may harm your defence if you do not mention when questioned something which you later rely on in Court.
 Anything you do say may be given in evidence."

-2 A person need not be cautioned if questions are for other necessary purposes, e.g. (a) solely to establish their identity or ownership of any vehicle; to obtain information in accordance with any relevant statutory requirement; in furtherance of the proper and effective conduct of a search, e.g. to determine the need to search in the exercise of powers of stop and search or to seek cooperation while carrying out a search; or to seek verification of a written record.
+&lt;sup>2 A person need not be cautioned if questions are for other necessary purposes, e.g. (a) solely to establish their identity or ownership of any vehicle; to obtain information in accordance with any relevant statutory requirement; in furtherance of the proper and effective conduct of a search, e.g. to determine the need to search in the exercise of powers of stop and search or to seek co-operation while carrying out a search; or to seek verification of a written record.

-Appendix Six: Lead contacts for safeguarding within the ATLP
+18. Appendix 6: Lead contacts for safeguarding in ATLP